 - Book sleep-friendly accommodations, if possible.
 Where you will be staying on vacation will mean a lot in terms of how well your child does or does not sleep.
 Booking a house, where your child can have her own room, may be easiest.
 However, a hotel suite that has two bedrooms can work just as well.
 That said, if you have to share a sleeping area with your child on vacation, you can make that work (more on that later in the post).

 - Be prepared to do the time-zone dance, if necessary.
 If you’ll be crossing time zones, it may affect sleep.
 If the time change is just an hour, you may be fine, but if it’s more than that, you may need to do the “time zone dance”!
 You’ll need to modify your child’s schedule in advance of leaving and then modify it again when you get home; it makes extra work, yes, but it’ll make everyone a lot happier while you are on vacation.
-As for how to do this time-zone dance – we LOVE this post on the topic.
-We adore this family (they are former clients of ours), and they are experts on traveling with a baby in tow.

 - Bring lots of comfort objects from home.
 You should absolutely plan to pack your child’s lovey, but don’t forget things like a favorite crib sheet, favorite PJs, a few special bedtime books, etc. If your child has a nightlight that’s part of the bedtime routine, bring that.
 And don’t forget any white noise machines and blackout blinds that will make your child’s sleeping area very sleep-friendly.